dstar55/100-words-design-patterns-java/README.md

   * [AWT](https://docs.oracle.com/javase/8/docs/technotes/guides/awt/), it provides an abstraction layer which maps onto the native OS the windowing support.

 ##### <a id="Composite"></a>Composite

 * Motivation

-Imagine that we need to develop graphical framework which should speed up the development of the bussiness applications, where user works with the data using graphical forms.
+Imagine that we need to develop a graphical framework which should speed up the development of business applications, where the user works with data using graphical forms.
-Graphical form is made up of the basic graphical elements like label, text, input field, button, list etc.
+A graphical form is made up of the basic graphical elements, such as label, text, input field, button, list, etc.

-In order to draw something on the screen, every graphical element should implement common interace with **draw** method.
+In order to draw something on the screen, each graphical element should implement a common interface with the draw method.
-But, some graphical elements in addition to draw interface must act as a container for other graphical elements.
+But, in addition to the draw interface, some graphical elements must act as containers for other graphical elements.
-So, for example form is a container for labels, input fields and buttons.
+So, for example, a form is a container for labels, input fields and buttons.

-It looks that tree structure can be basis for such a graphical framework, but problem is that we must treat leaf node and internal node on same way.
-This problem can be solved using Composite pattern.
+It seems that a tree structure can be the basis for such a graphical framework, but the problem is that we must treat a leaf node and an internal node the same way.
+This problem can be solved by using the Composite pattern.

-Composite pattern composes objects into tree structures to represent part-whole hierarchies.
+The Composite pattern composes objects into tree structures to represent part-whole hierarchies.
-Group of objects is to be treated in the same way as a single instance of an object.
+A group of objects is to be treated the same way as a single instance of an object.

 * Story

-Lego brick represents Composite pattern.
+Lego brick represents a Composite pattern.
-A brick is a basic object, but on a same time brick is a container which can hold other bricks in order to construct complex objects.
+A brick is a basic object, but at the same time, a brick is a container which can hold other bricks in order to construct complex objects.

 * Image